2012 United States presidential election in Montana

 Romney performed much better than John McCain had in 2008, when he narrowly won over Obama with only a 2.38% margin of victory.
 Romney also won over five counties that voted for Obama in 2008.
 Most of the counties Obama won were either majority Native American (such as Big Horn, Blaine, Glacier, and Roosevelt) or have some of Montana's most populous cities and towns, such as Missoula County (containing its namesake city, the second largest in the state and home of the University of Montana) and Silver Bow County (home to Butte and Montana Tech).

-As of 2020, this remains the last time that a Republican has won Gallatin County or that a Democrat has won Hill County or Roosevelt County.
-Obama became the first Democrat to win the White House without carrying Cascade or Rosebud Counties since Jimmy Carter in 1976.
+As of the 2024 presidential election, this is the last time that a Republican has won Gallatin County or that a Democrat has won Hill County or Roosevelt County.

 Obama remains the only Democrat since statehood to win two terms in the White House without carrying Montana either time.